2359451d/L4-Project/weekly_reports/Week 8 Meeting Report.md

 * Might consider extend the fields of symbol table, enable us to connect record field with its memebers (another container/another scope)

+4. Reserved words shuld be put directly in the predefine() method - enough for now

 ## Before Next Meeting

 * Organize previous meeting minutes